-Many cross-platform projects can be handled by the qmake's basic configuration features.
-On some platforms, it is sometimes useful, or even necessary, to take advantage of platform-specific features. qmake knows about many of these features, and these can be accessed via specific variables that only have an effect on the platforms where they are relevant.
+Many cross-platform projects can be handled by the basic qmake configuration features.
+However, on some platforms, it is sometimes useful, or even necessary, to take advantage of platform-specific features. qmake knows about many of these features, which can be accessed via specific variables that only take effect on the platforms where they are relevant.

 Mac OS X

 Features specific to this platform include support for creating universal binaries, frameworks and bundles.